Sheriff: Schools closed after transgender student threatened

 ACHILLE, Okla.
-(AP) — Officials closed a rural Oklahoma school system after the sheriff began investigating what he determined were online threats against a transgender student.
+(AP) — Officials closed a rural Oklahoma school system this week after the sheriff began investigating what he determined were online threats against a transgender student.

-Bryan County Sheriff Johnny Christian said Tuesday his office started investigating over the weekend after adults made threatening comments on Facebook about a 12-year-old transgender girl using a public girls’ bathroom at Achille Public Schools, near the Texas border.
-Christian says school officials arranged for the student to use a staff bathroom when she was in elementary school, but she was in an unfamiliar building since it was her first week of middle school.
+Bryan County Sheriff Johnny Christian said Tuesday his office started investigating over the weekend after adults made threatening comments on Facebook about a 12-year-old transgender girl using a public girls’ bathroom at Achille Public Schools, about 160 miles southeast of Oklahoma City and near the Texas border.

-Christian says no arrests have been made, but the child’s mother sought a protective order against a man who confronted the woman in person.
-The sheriff also said he has contacted the FBI to help investigate.
+School officials arranged for the student to use a staff bathroom when she was in elementary school, but she was in an unfamiliar building since it was her first week of middle school, Christian said.

-Classes began Aug.
-8, but were canceled after the sheriff started investigating.
-Schools are scheduled to reopen Wednesday.
+The sheriff said no arrests have been made, but the child’s mother sought a protective order against a man who confronted the woman in person.
+Christian said about 20 teens and young adults gathered Tuesday for a small rally in support of the girl.

 Most Read Nation & World Stories